 Avril Lavigne's music video "Girlfriend" has this in spades.
 The main character sets her sights on a guy with a girlfriend, bullies and humiliates his girlfriend while singing about how much better she is, and ends up with the guy.
 We're supposed to feel good about this?

 Many RPG players, especially those who aren't interested in the role-playing aspects of the game, will take this attitude.
-Anything they do is completely justifiable, while they will seek revenge on NPCs for the slightest infraction.
+Anything they do is completely justifiable (including killing sentient creatures and taking their stuff - also known as "a home invasion"), while they will seek revenge on NPCs for the slightest infraction.

 A major part of the background in Warhammer 40,000.
 Almost every book published by the Black Library is Imperial propaganda, and the fluff included in each faction's codex casts them in a good light (with the exception of Chaos and Tyranids, both of which are mostly from Imperial point of view as well, probably because the stars of those books are insane or all devouring cosmic horrors).

 This trope was used and addressed by the developers of Brink, with the biggest example being a mission where, as the Resistance, you're trying to safeguard a vaccine from capture by Security forces.
 The same mission, played from the Security side, is attempting to wrest a lethal bio-weapon from the Resistance.
 After all, to develop a vaccine, you first need a sample of the virus.
 Plenty of other examples are given throughout playing both campaigns, which was an intentional design.